 Enjoy Pinot Grigio with simple Salads.
 As Pinot Grigio is rather neutral, it will pair well with down to earth foods like garden salads or summer salads.

-Pinot Grigio goes well with seafood.
 Simply prepared seafood dishes, and lighter fish dishes go great with Pinot Grigio.
-The flavours of this wine are rather delicate so you want to pair Pinot Grigio up with lighter and less ‘fishy’ fish such as Halibut, Pickerel, Sole, or Trout.
-This wine is also fantastic with shellfish and scallops provided they are not in heavier sauces.
+The flavours of this wine are rather delicate, so you want to pair Pinot Grigio up with lighter and less ‘fishy’ fish such as Halibut, Pickerel, Sole, or Trout.
+This wine is also fantastic with shellfish like scallops provided they are not in heavier sauces.
+Our favourite shellfish pairing with Pinot Grigio would be Linguine in a clam sauce.

 Pinot Grigio is perfect for gatherings amongst friends or family during the summer months.